wencheung/mvc-birthstone-lab/README.md

 <img src='http://abigailsjewelbox.com/sitefiles/wp-content/uploads/2016/12/birthstonechart.jpg'>

-Some of the styling has been done for you, but the rest of the application needs to be created in `model.rb`, `application_controller.rb`, `index.erb`, and `results.erb`.

 Don't forget to preview and test your application as you work!
-After running `bundle install` once, you will need to run:
+After installing the gems once, you will need to run the webapp

-`shotgun -p 8080 -o 0.0.0.0`

 from your command line to start a server.
 From there, simply refresh the preview window when you make changes.